Rights and Resources Initiative

-The Rights and Resources Initiative (RRI) is a non-governmental organization working to encourage forest tenure and policy reforms and the transformation of the forest economy so that business reflects local development agendas and supports local livelihoods.
-RRI works at the country, regional and global levels, collaborating on research, advocacy and convening strategic actors.
+The Rights and Resources Initiative (RRI) is a non-governmental organization and global coalition working to encourage forest tenure and policy reforms for Indigenous, Afro-descendant, and other rural communities in Asia, Africa, and Latin America.
+RRI promotes community-led conservation and climate mitigation as the most effective global solution to climate change and biodiversity loss, and supports local livelihoods and economies for sustainable economic development.
+RRI works at the country, regional and global levels, collaborating on research, advocacy and convening strategic actors across sectors.

-The RRI Coalition is formed by a group of core partners who work in areas of their regional and thematic expertise.
-Partners also engage with a wide group of Collaborators who participate in and support RRI activities.
-The Initiative's 14 partners and 140 plus collaborator organizations are directly engaged in land and forest policy reforms in close to 20 countries throughout Africa, Asia, and Latin America.
-Together, they are working to encourage greater global commitment and action on pro-poor tenure, policy and market reforms.

-This strategic coalition goes beyond the traditional set of international development actors to involve a wide spectrum of organizations, each of which provides a critical perspective in the larger chain of actors necessary to advance change.
+The RRI Coalition's 200 plus member organizations are directly engaged in land and forest policy reforms in over 30 countries.
+They include Indigenous, Afro-descendant, and local community rightsholders' organizations and their allies in civil society and the international development sector.
+RRI's strategic, collective action goes beyond the traditional set of development actors to involve a wide spectrum of organizations in the public, private, and nonprofit sectors, each of which provides a critical perspective in the larger ecosystem to advance change.

 The Rights and Resources Initiative was formally established in 2005 by the Coordinating Association of Indigenous and Community Agroforestry in Central America (ACICAFOC), the Center for International Forestry Research (CIFOR), Forest Trends, the Foundation for People and Community Development Papua New Guinea (FPCD), the International Union for Conservation of Nature (IUCN), and RECOFTC - The Center for People and Forests.
 In 2006, the Forest Peoples Programme, HELVETAS Swiss Intercooperation, and the World Agroforestry Centre joined as RRI Partners.
 Civic Response joined in 2007, Federation of Community Forest Users Nepal (FECOFUN) joined in 2008, and the Samdhana Institute joined in January 2009.
 In late 2010, the Indigenous Peoples' International Centre for Policy Research and Education (Tebtebba) joined, followed by International Forestry Resources and Institutions (IFRI), the Salvadoran Research Program on Development and Environment (PRISMA), and the Centre for Environment and Development (CED) in 2011.
 The coalition is headquartered in Washington, D.C.